Reduce Insulin Out-of-Pocket Costs

 Advocacy in Action

-DLC is committed to reducing insulin costs in the U.S. It’s encouraging to see policymakers paying attention to the problem, but policy changes take time and many people with diabetes struggle to afford insulin today.
+DLC is committed to reducing insulin costs in the U.S. Insulin is an essential, life-sustaining component of diabetes care; affordability should not depend on patients’ shopping savvy or savings programs.
+It’s encouraging to see policymakers paying attention to the problem, but policy changes take time and many people with diabetes struggle to afford insulin today.

 Personal circumstances and insurance plans vary so there’s no one-size-fits-all shortcut – but if you are uninsured, underinsured or in a high deductible plan these steps may help reduce your out-of-pocket cost for insulin and other diabetes medicine and supplies.